Fujifilm Guides

 Tip

 The most impactful quick adjustments are WB shift and Dynamic Range.
 WB shift adapts color to the light.
-DR adapts contrast handling to the dynamic range of the scene.
-Mastering these two adjustments lets you take any recipe into any condition.
+DR adapts contrast handling to the scene's dynamic range.
+Mastering these two lets you take any recipe into any condition.

 Frequently Asked Questions